-The Board does not believe that term limits for service as a director would be in the best interest of the Company and its shareholders.
+The Board does not believe that term limits for service as a director would be in the best interest of the Company and its stockholders.
 Term limits may cause the loss of experience and expertise important to the optimal operation of the Board.
-As an alternative to term limits, the Nominating and Corporate Governance Committee of the Board will review annually each director's eligibility, fitness and propriety prior to recommending any director for continued service or re-election to the Board.

-The Board does not believe a requirement to mandate retirement by a certain age would serve the best interests of the Company and its shareholders.
+Directors hold office until their successors are elected and qualified or until their earlier death, resignation or removal.
+Any director may resign at any time upon notice given in writing or by electronic transmission to the Company.
+The Board does not believe a requirement to mandate retirement by a certain age would serve the best interests of the Company and its stockholders.
 Therefore, there is no mandatory retirement age for directors.